djsmedes/djsmedes.github.io/_drafts/the-architect.md

 - maintaining traditional structures becomes impossible. rainforests are destroyed too. planet is remade with these things as the dominant form of life. humans basically revert to hunter-gatherers living among them
 ## themes
 - people being shitty, selfish, destructive, corrupted by power, and able to use their wealth to corrupt institutions
+- Enriching yourself off the suffering of others vs earning a reward for helping solve one the most important issues of our time